cusey/HadoopExamples/README.md

 * **Kafka**

 The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
-Its storage layer is essentially a "massively scalable pub/sub message queue designed as a distributed transaction log,"[3] making it highly valuable for enterprise infrastructures to process streaming data.
+Its storage layer is essentially a "massively scalable pub/sub message queue designed as a distributed transaction log, making it highly valuable for enterprise infrastructures to process streaming data.
 Additionally, Kafka connects to external systems (for data import/export) via Kafka Connect and provides Kafka Streams, a Java stream processing library.

 ## Login
 To login into Ambari is (If you have problems login to Ambari check the Windows Services in your Control Panel make sure Oracle database is not running on port 8080.
 You can stop OracleServiceXE and change the startup type to manual so the next time login in your computer the Oracle Service is not running.) :